wakabaloola/cocktail/README.md

 ----------------------------------------------

-so it is pretty self-explanatory --cheers!
+after which you can enter a number (0-4), so it is pretty self-explanatory --cheers!